cylc/cylc-doc/src/tutorial/introduction.rst

 .. nextslide::

-Cylc provides a variety of command line and GUI tools for visualising and interacting with workflows.
-Shown below are Cylc TUI (Text User Interface), GUI and ``cylc scan``.
+Cylc provides a variety of command line and GUI tools for visualising, monitoring, and controlling workflows.
+The Cylc TUI (Terminal User Interface), web GUI, and ``cylc scan`` (bottom left) are shown below.

 .. image:: /tutorial/img/cylc-tools.png
    :alt: A screenshot of several Cylc tools.